efruin-git/efruin-git.github.io/NFL-Salaries-and-win-loss-percentage.md

 20 teams in the NFL paid at least one player a top-25 salary in 2025.
 Only 9 of those teams made the playoffs.
 It's also interesting to note that the three teams tied in the NFL with the best record at 14-3, the Denver Broncos, New England Patriots, and Seattle Seahawks, did not pay any player on their team a top-25 salary.
 In 2023 Brock Purdy led the San Francisco 49ers to the Super Bowl on a rookie contract worth less than $2M/year.
 The Denver Broncos and New England Patriots have quarterbacks on rookie contracts worth $5M/year and $9M/year respectively.
 The Chicago Bears and Carolina Panthers also made the playoffs, with quarterbacks on rookie contracts earning $9M-$10M/year.
 The Houston Texans round out the five teams in the playoffs this year with quarterbacks on rookie contracts.

+With so many teams paying players big salaries and missing the playoffs, I decided to perform a regression study on player salaries, income inequality, and team records.
 Here are several visuals I created in my regression.
 They are improperly sized and out of order.
 I plan on writing up my regression analysis and fixing the visuals in the next couple days.

 ![Box_Whisker_and_Gini_Coef](images/Box_Whisker_and_Gini_Coef.png)